Balikpapan: Balikpapan-Samarinda Toll Road

 Balikpapan is connected by Trans-Kalimantan Highway Southern Route.
 From Balikpapan to Samarinda, the highway runs in parallel with the first controlled-access expressway in Borneo, the Balikpapan–Samarinda Toll Road was operational by the beginning of 2020 in section 2–4, and opened in section 1 and 5 in May 2021.
 Balikpapan–Samarinda toll road is notoriously wasteful because it is the loneliest toll road in Indonesia, costing 9.9 trillion rupiahs with a bumpy surface.

+IKN Toll Road

+A planned toll road spanning 47 km connecting Balikpapan and Nusantara is currently under construction.

+Media

+There are 4 local channels such as Balikpapan TV, BTV Balikpapan, BKV Channel, and TV Beruang based in the city.